Takeaways That Won’t Fail You

 What’s the difference between 100% whey concentrate and whey protein isolate?

 Each variation still has a high bioavailability rateMeans easily absorbed.

 Isolate is simply taken through further filtration to minimize anything that’s not whey protein.

-If your meal plan is super finite in preparation for an event, show or competition, this version has merit.
-If you’re just using whey as a meal replacement shake in addition to veggies or nuts, then concentrate version is just fine.
+If your meal plan is super finite in preparation for an event, show, or competition, this version has merit.
+If you’re just using whey as a meal replacement shake in addition to veggies or nuts, then the concentrate version is just fine.